What are the best exercises for Diastasis Recti?

 Does MUTU recommend using a splint or belly binder?

 MUTU System does not advocate binding or splinting your stomach as a solution to diastasis recti.
-MUTU System is based on the principle that ‘the gap’ is a symptom (not the root cause) of a compromised, weak core and a misaligned pelvis (inside and out).
+MUTU System is based on the principle that ‘the gap’ is a symptom (not the root cause) of a compromised core and possibly a misaligned posture.
 To focus on the gap only without addressing these fundamental issues, along with effective metabolic fat loss techniques… is not going to get you the tummy you’re after.
-If you choose to wear a wrap of some description postpartum for comfort and support, this is fine.
-But it is absolutely not an element of our program.
-We’re not Anti- ‘comfort-or-support‘ – just Anti- ‘a-binder-will-fix-the-problem‘!
+Of course if you choose to wear a wrap of some description postpartum for comfort and support, rather than compression, this is fine.